planqtn/planqtn/DEVELOPMENT.md

 - `local` simulates the user's local environment, assuming that there is a local kernel running and has the latest images.
 - `dev` for a locally running development kernel that allows "hot reload" features from the repo directly
-- `personal-cloud` will connect to the developer's personal cloud services, including Supabase and Google Cloud Platform (GCP) project for Cloud Run.
+- `cloud` will connect to the developer's personal cloud services, including Supabase and Google Cloud Platform (GCP) project for Cloud Run.

 Note that `local` and `dev` are allowed to coexist, but currently ports are the same, so only one of them can be active at a time.